goodstrings/gs-coding-standards/README.md

 This document serves as the a guide of GoodStrings Inc. Engineering Team’s codebases, covering how the codes should be formatted as well as efficiently using version control.
 Our goal is to ensure a consistently high-quality codebase that is easy to read and contribute to, especially for newcomers.

-You are not forced follow these standards.
+You are not forced to follow these standards.
 However, you are expected to at least meet the bare minimum.

 ---